Some of the offers on this page may have expired.

 Correct any errors on your credit report

-Contact AnnualCreditReport.com to request a free copy of your credit report from the major credit bureaus.
-Equifax, Experian and TransUnion have information on how to dispute errors and have them removed.
+Contact AnnualCreditReport.com to request a free copy of your credit report from the major credit bureaus: Equifax, Experian and TransUnion.

 Try a more suitable credit-scoring model

 If you have a limited credit history, a so-called “traditional” credit score might not tell the whole story.
-Newer credit score products put added emphasis on good credit habits such as timely payments of utility and cellphone bills and positive bank account balances.
+Newer credit score products put added emphasis on good credit habits such as timely payments on your utility and cell phone bills and positive bank account balances.

 Ultra FICO, Experian Boost or similar options could benefit someone who’s handled their finances responsibly but doesn’t have experience with credit cards or loans.